The North Pole Network

 - Via these contacts, the Big Guy got advance notice about what he might find as his sleigh flew into Orange County on Christmas Eve.
 Chocolate chip cookies topped the list, but some patients declared that oatmeal and sugar cookies, and maybe even pizza might be waiting.
 For St. Nick, the best part was the many patients who wanted to tell him, "I love you, Santa!"

-- This was the 33rd year for North Pole Network at CHOC and it was just as special as the first.
-Our medical background and our regular disaster communications service to the hospitals have given CHOC staff members confidence in us.
+- Our medical background and our regular disaster communications service to the hospitals have given CHOC staff members confidence in us.
 That makes it possible for us to take Santa's voice to the sickest patients.
 We went in and out of isolation rooms (gowning, gloving and scrubbing as needed) and went from bed to bed in Intensive Care units.
 That is what Santa wants most -- to talk with the patients who are most likely to be confined to the hospital through Christmas Day and to those whose medical conditions limit their ability to enjoy the holidays.
 The reactions of family members let us know how important Santa's words were to their children and to them.
 The personal touch meant a great deal to parents.

 - Many thanks to Samantha, Amber and Emily of the Child Life staff at CHOC for making our visit possible.

-- The 2011 technical crew included Tom Gaccione WB2LRH, Jim McLaughlin AB6UF, Ken Simpson W6KOS and Woody Woodward W6PA.
+- The technical crew included Tom Gaccione WB2LRH, Jim McLaughlin AB6UF, Ken Simpson W6KOS and Woody Woodward W6PA.
 Joe Moell KØOV was Technical Coordinator.
-Lead Communicator and overall North Pole Network Coordinator is April Moell WA6OPS.
+Lead Communicator and overall North Pole Network Coordinator was April Moell WA6OPS.

 To learn more about NPN and how it works, read these articles: